Olm: External appearance

-The olm's body is snakelike, 20–30 cm long, with some specimens reaching up to 40 cm, which makes them the largest cave-dwelling animals in the world.
-The average length is between 23-25 cm.
+The olm's body is snakelike, 20–30 cm long, with some specimens reaching up to 40 cm, which makes them some of the largest cave-dwelling animals in the world.
+The average length is between 23 and 25 cm.
 Females grow larger than males, but otherwise the primary external difference between the sexes is in the cloaca region (shape and size) when breeding.
 The trunk is cylindrical, uniformly thick, and segmented with regularly spaced furrows at the myomere borders.
 The tail is relatively short, laterally flattened, and surrounded by a thin fin.
 The limbs are small and thin, with a reduced number of digits compared to other amphibians: the front legs have three digits instead of the normal four, and the rear have two digits instead of five.
 Its body is covered by a thin layer of skin, which contains very little of the pigment riboflavin, making it yellowish-white or pink in color.

 The white skin color of the olm retains the ability to produce melanin, and will gradually turn dark when exposed to light; in some cases the larvae are also colored.
-Its pear-shaped head ends with a short, dorsoventrally flattened snout.
+One population, the black olm, is always pigmented and dark brownish to blackish when adult.
+The olm's pear-shaped head ends with a short, dorsoventrally flattened snout.
 The mouth opening is small, with tiny teeth forming a sieve to keep larger particles inside the mouth.
 The nostrils are so small as to be imperceptible, but are placed somewhat laterally near the end of the snout.
 The regressed eyes are covered by a layer of skin.
 The olm breathes with external gills that form two branched tufts at the back of the head.
 They are red in color because the oxygen-rich blood shows through the non-pigmented skin.
 The olm also has rudimentary lungs, but their role in respiration is only accessory, except during hypoxic conditions.